Quranic hermeneutics: Significant influencers and influences in Quranic hermeneutics

-Sayyid Qutb is a contemporary interpreter with the main goal to revive Islam.
-He sees the Qur'an as a source for liberation from oppression.
-His egalitarian emphasis to the Qur'an is what Qutb states as its main intended purpose.
-Sayyid views the "West" as a facade for social and political progress.
-He criticizes the civil rights movement as a hollow example of progress.
+Sayyid Qutb was one such interpreter, with the main goal to revive Islam.
+He saw the Qur'an as a source for liberation from oppression.
+His egalitarian emphasis to the Qur'an was what Qutb stated as its main intended purpose.
+Sayyid viewed the "West" as a facade for social and political progress.
+He criticized the civil rights movement as a hollow example of progress, although he died in 1966.

-Farid Esack, like Sayyid Qutb emphasizes the oppressed as being the primary focus for the initial Qur'anic revelation.
+Farid Esack, like Sayyid Qutb emphasized the oppressed as being the primary focus for the initial Qur'anic revelation.
 Literary analysis being the main focus for interpretation with emphasis on social justice.
-A main component used by Esack is his emphasis on Taqwa as an indication as to who has the greatest ability to interpret the Qur'an.
+A main component used by Esack was his emphasis on Taqwa as an indication as to who has the greatest ability to interpret the Qur'an.

-Another proposed method for Qur'anic hermeneutics takes into account intertextual polysemy in establishing inner-Qur'anic and intra-Qur'anic-Biblical allusions by looking into the polysemous nature of the Arabic terms used and how they are related to its usage in other instances.
-For example, it gives insight how the Qibla passages in the Qur'an are in direct engagement with the Shema' passages in Deuteronomy and its Talmudic commentary.
+Abdulla Galadari proposed a method for Qur'anic hermeneutics that takes into account intertextual polysemy in establishing inner-Qur'anic and intra-Qur'anic-Biblical allusions by looking into the polysemous nature of the Arabic terms used and how they are related to its usage in other instances.
+For example, it gives insight into how the Qibla passages in the Qur'an are in direct engagement with the Shema' passages in Deuteronomy and its Talmudic commentary.